Losant/losant-rest-python/docs/me.md

 #### Authentication
 The client must be configured with a valid api access token to call this action.
-The token must include at least one of the following scopes: all.User, all.User.read, me.*, or me.invite.
+The token must include at least one of the following scopes: all.User, all.User.bounded, all.User.read, me.*, me.invite, only.User, only.User.bounded, or only.User.read.

 #### Available Parameters